 Kristian Røkke is currently CEO of Aker Horizons, a holding company with a portfolio of companies in the renewable energy and green technologies space.
 He has extensive experience from offshore oil services, shipbuilding industry, M&A and other transactions.
 Prior to Aker Horizons, Mr. Røkke was CIO of Aker ASA.
-Mr. Røkke is a board member of TRG Holding AS, Aker Capital AS, Aker Solution ASA, Philly Shipyard ASA and Akastor ASA.
-He holds an MBA from The Wharton School, University of Pennsylvania, Mr. Røkke is a Norwegian and American citizen and holds zero shares in the Company.
+Mr. Røkke is chairman of the board of Philly Shipyard ASA, Aker Offshore Wind AS and Akastor ASA and a board member of Aker Carbon Capture ASA.
+He holds an MBA from The Wharton School, University of Pennsylvania.
+Mr. Røkke is a Norwegian and American citizen and holds zero shares in the Company.
 Mr. Røkke was elected to the Board of Directors at the Company's Annual General Meeting in 2018, and has been re-elected for the period 2020-2022.

 American Shipping Company ASA ("AMSC" or the "Company") is a ship owning and lease finance company with a modern fleet of nine product tankers and one shuttle tanker operating in the U.S. domestic ("Jones Act") trades.
-During 2020, all ten tankers were in operation on bareboat charters to Overseas Shipholding Group, Inc. and its subsidiaries (collectively "OSG"), one of the largest operators in the Jones Act tanker market, and domiciled in Tampa, Florida.
+During 2021, all ten tankers were on bareboat charters to Overseas Shipholding Group, Inc. and its subsidiaries (collectively "OSG"), one of the largest operators in the Jones Act tanker market, and domiciled in Tampa, Florida.